frutti93/homeserver/README.md

 `docker exec borgmatic sh -c "borgmatic --init --encryption keyfile-blake2"`

 ### `docker-compose.nextcloud.yml` - Nextcloud
 This runs a complete nextcloud server, with MariaDB and Redis behind the reverse proxy.
-The default setup uses a preconfigured image by be, which contains:
-* Activated cronjob
-* Possibility to preinstall apps, the included compose installs calendar, tasks, previewgenerator, keeweb
-* Preview generator will be run once a day to auto generate image previews
+There is also a container running activated a cronjob and automatic preview generation.
+Preview generator will be run once a day to auto generate image previews.
-* *will be updated...*
+To initally run preview generation execute: \
+`docker exec -t -u www-data mysetup_nextcloud_1 php /var/www/html/occ preview:generate-all -vvv`

 If you dont want this, just use the regular nextcloud images.